tharrry/vh-container/README.md

 ## Description

-Docker Container for Cave Factory Minecraft Modpack
+Docker Container for Vault Hunters Minecraft Modpack

-The docker on first run will download the same version as tagged of Cave Factory and install it.
+The docker on first run will download the same version as tagged of Vault Hunters and install it.
 This can take a while as the Forge installer can take a bit to complete.
 You can watch the logs and it will eventually finish.

 After the first run it will simply start the server.